RuboGubo/bevy-cheatbook/src/overview.md

 tutorial page][chapter::tutorial].
 It recommends topics in a logical order for learning.

-The [Bevy Builtins][chapter::builtins] page is a concise cheatsheet of useful information about types and features provided by Bevy.
+The [Bevy Builtins][chapter::builtins] page is a concise cheat sheet of useful information about types and features provided by Bevy.

 The book has the following general chapters: